Hull–White model: Derivative pricing

 Note that this expectation was done in the S-bond measure, whereas we did not specify a measure at all for the original Hull–White process.
 This does not matter — the volatility is all that matters and is measure-independent.

 Because interest rate caps/floors are equivalent to bond puts and calls respectively, the above analysis shows that caps and floors can be priced analytically in the Hull–White model.
 Jamshidian's trick applies to Hull–White (as today's value of a swaption in the Hull–White model is a monotonic function of today's short rate).
 Thus knowing how to price caps is also sufficient for pricing swaptions.
-In the even that the underlying is a compounded backward-looking rate rather than a (forward-looking) LIBOR term rate, Turfus (2020) shows how this formula can be straightforwardly modified to take into account the additional convexity.
+In the event that the underlying is a compounded backward-looking rate rather than a (forward-looking) LIBOR term rate, Turfus (2020) shows how this formula can be straightforwardly modified to take into account the additional convexity.

 Swaptions can also be priced directly as described in Henrard (2003).
 Direct implementations are usually more efficient.

 Monte-Carlo simulation, trees and lattices

 However, valuing vanilla instruments such as caps and swaptions is useful primarily for calibration.
-The real use of the model is to value somewhat more exotic derivatives such as bermudan swaptions on a lattice, or other derivatives in a multi-currency context such as Quanto Constant Maturity Swaps, as explained for example in Brigo and Mercurio (2001).
+The real use of the model is to value somewhat more exotic derivatives such as bermudan swaptions on a Lattice, or other derivatives in a multi-currency context such as Quanto Constant Maturity Swaps, as explained for example in Brigo and Mercurio (2001).
 The efficient and exact Monte-Carlo simulation of the Hull–White model with time dependent parameters can be easily performed, see Ostrovski (2013) and (2016).
+An open-source implementation of the exact Monte-Carlo simulation following Fries (2016) can be found in finmath lib.